 If you are requesting an accommodation for creed/religious reasons, you will be asked to submit a form signed by you (or your parent or legal guardian, if you are under the age of 18) and sworn by a Commissioner of Oaths.

-Students who can’t access their first COVID-19 vaccine before arriving at Western will have 14 days following their move-in date to get vaccinated on or off campus.
-Students who have not been vaccinated with their first dose within two weeks following their move-in date, or who have not been granted an accommodation to this requirement, will not be permitted to continue living in residence.
+Students who can’t access their first COVID-19 vaccine before arriving at Western will have one week following their move-in date or no later than September 13, 2021 to get vaccinated.
+Students who have not been vaccinated with their first dose by this date, or who have not been granted an accommodation to this requirement, will not be permitted to continue living in residence.

-Our current focus is on encouraging all students to get their COVID-19 vaccine as soon as possible.
+Our current focus is on encouraging all students to get fully vaccinated as soon as possible.
 At this time, the University is not planning to test students upon arrival in residence.
 If there is a need to change course, we will.
 New information will be shared as early and as often as possible.
 Incoming students and parents are encouraged to monitor Housing’s COVID-19 updates page for the latest information on residence plans for fall 2021.

 We understand your circumstances may have changed and you may need to withdraw from residence.
 If you no longer plan to live in residence, please submit your withdrawal request to email@example.com before June 3, 2021, and you’ll receive a full refund of your $900 prepayment.
 If you cancel on or before August 3, 2021, you will receive a $450 refund.
 If you cancel after August 3, 2021, you will forfeit your $900 prepayment.
 Review more information on our residence website about residence withdrawal and refund policies.